manolodd/opensimmpls/README.md

 And we will do our best to understand them and, somewhat, include your contribution into the project.

-REMEMBER!!!! all your contributions have to be compatible with GPL3+ license.
+REMEMBER!!!! all your contributions have to be compatible with Apache Software License 2.0.

 #### Thanks for contributing.